microsoft/code-with-engineering-playbook/docs/continuous-delivery/recipes/terraform/save-output-to-variable-group.md

 | DEVOPS_PROJECT | The name or id of the Azure DevOps project. |
 | GROUP_NAME| The name of the variable group targeted. |

+Implementation choices:

-If a variable group exists, a valid option could be to delete it and rebuild it from scratch.
+- If a variable group already exists, a valid option could be to delete and rebuild the group from scratch.
 However, as authorization could have been updated at the group level, we prefered to avoid this option.
-The script remove instead existing variables and add them back with latest values.
+The script remove instead all variables in the targeted group and add them back with latest values.
+Permissions are not impacted.
+- A variable group cannot be empty.
+It must contains at least one variable.
+A temporary uuid value is created to mitigate this issue, and removed once variables updated.

 ```bash
 #!/bin/bash